Frequently Asked Questions

 What’s the difference between the planner and registration?

 Your planner is a place where you can add a ton of sections and see how they fit together, but adding a course to your planner doesn’t reserve your seat in the course.
 You have to officially register for a course in order to guarantee a space for you.
-You don’t have to use the planner, but it’s helpful to see how your courses might fit together before you register for them.
+You must send a screenshot of your planner to email@example.com in order to get the advising code you’ll need to register.

 What’s the blue push pin?